hectorfaria/pz-server/readme.md

 Before running the Terraform files

-- Connect to the instance and create the user `pzuser`
+- Connect to the instance and create the user `pzuser` and make sure is the cloud init default user
 - Get the IP of the connection and run the Ansible file remotely.
 (Make sure you have the zomboid.pem for the pzuser not the original one.
 - If you have already a Zomboid folder (with the server configuration) upload it from your s3
 - Make sure you can run seamlessly the zomboid server